storyfeet/dugi_bialan/content/works/this_n_that.md

 # So watch out.

-dan ni la o lugin buna
+dan dis la o lugin buna

 # One Time I was walking down the road, minding my business, when a man approached me.